Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 2. Dependencies on `inside` & `outside` boundaries should always point towards `inside` components, not the other way around.
 3. Isolate boundaries between `inside` & `outside` components using ports & adapters.

-From these principles we can infer `4` constructing entities of `Hexagonal Architecture`:
+From these principles we can infer `4` constructing entities in `Hexagonal Architecture`:

-- [Core](#core) => Our business logic & its necessary dependencies.
+- [Core](#core) => Our business logic & its necessary data model to support it.
 - [Actors](#actors) => Any external entities interacting with our application core.
 - [Ports](#ports) => Interface that define how actors should interact with application core.
 - [Adapters](#adapters) => Transforming request from actors to the core & vice versa.
 Implement ports.

 Understanding these entities is crucial for understanding the implementation of `Hexagonal Architecture`.
 Each of them will be explained thoroughly in the upcoming sections.

-To make the explanation more relatable, we will be using `Hex Monscape` as example.
+To make the explanation more relatable, we will be using this project as example.

 ## Core

-Core is the place where we put application business logic & its dependencies (including ports).
+Core is the place where we put application business logic & its data model (including ports).

 Sometimes it is not easy to determine what code should goes into the core.
 In such situation try to analyze the business requirements for our application first.
 Try to understand the context of what our application should do in order to fulfil the requirements.
 The "what our application should do" is basically our business logic.

-In the case of `Hex Monscape`, everything under `/internal/core` is the core of our application.
-In there we divide the business logic into two packages: `play` & `battle`.
-The reason why we divide it like that is because there are two usage context in our app:
+In the case of `Hex Monscape`, everything under [`internal/core`](../../internal/core/) is the core of our application.
+In there we divide the business logic for the application into `2` packages: [`play`](../../internal/core/play/) & [`battle`](../../internal/core/battle/).

+The reason why we divide it like that is because there are `2` usage context in our app:

 - `Play context` => This is where the player starting new game and progressing the game itself
 - `Battle context` => This is where the player battle enemy with his/her pokemon partner

-As for `entity` package it contains the entities that being shared across the logic context such as `Pokemon` & `Game`.
+As for the [`entity`](../../internal/core/entity/) package, it contains the entities that being shared across the logic context such as [`Pokemon`](../../internal/core/entity/pokemon.go) & [`Game`](../../internal/core/entity/game.go).

 [Back to Top](#hexagonal-architecture)